-4.3.5 Air Supply Management
+4.3.5 Shutting Down the Air Supply

 The fireplace can operate at three different settings: Maximum combustion rate, medium combustion rate and finally low combustion rate.
 At the low combustion rate setting, the fireplace is operated with an air control system that regulates the combustion.